natemcmaster/blog/src/_posts/dev/2016-05-19-nuget3-rid-graph.md

 base
 {% endhighlight %}

-For example,
-if I use a library that has a library under `runtimes/win/lib/*.dll` and I restore packages for Windows 7, 32 bit, NuGet can trace the RID graph and will fallback to the closest, most compatible RID, which in this case will be "win".
+For example, if I use a library that has a library under `runtimes/win/lib/*.dll` and I restore packages for Windows 7, 32 bit, NuGet can trace the RID graph and will fallback to the closest, most compatible RID, which in this case will be "win".

+## What if my library breaks on newer operating systems?

+For example, what if a library that works for Windows 7 doesn't work for Windows 10?

+The NuGet solution for this is to also include a library under the Windows 10 RID.
+This will override the Windows 7 library.
+NuGet only brings in the closest matching, compatible RID.

 ## The RC2 RID graph